black-swan-rational/sci-logger/README.md

 ####MAN PAGE

-* -h help
+* -h :help
-* -a [file]: add file to list of tracked files
+* -a [file]: add file to list of tracked files.
+Those files will be added to commit.
 * -r [file]: remove file from list of tracked files
 * -A [file]: add file to list of tracked output files (will be copied)
 * -R [file]: remove file from list of tracked output files
-* -x [code]: run given code (like python experimet.py). save output (standard output to file code_out, posibly Error) and other tracked output files, commit tracked files
+* -x [code]: run given code (like python experimet.py). save output (standard output to file code_out, posibly Error) and other tracked output files, commit tracked files.
+This will promt you for message that (like in git)
+* -X [code]: same as -x but will not promt you for message.
-* -s : Show list of tries
+* -s : Show list of experiments
 * -l : show List of tracked files
 * -e [name] [code]: run [code] (bash scriptu) on all results in list (numbers), effectively it will peform code < name on each file
 * -n [name]: print newline separated list of output files with given name (like code_out)
+* -Q : dellete all experiments (but commits will reamain) and reset list of runs and tracked files.

 ####Todo

-automatic visualization, some default processing scripts, man, filtering, tagging, easily diff two states of experiments and restore some previous state
+automatic visualization, some default processing scripts, man, filtering, easily diff two states of experiments and restore some previous state